 Over the years, cars have become much more reliable.
-But with so many moving parts, even the most well maintained vehicles can still be temperamental.
+But with so many moving parts, even the most well-maintained vehicles can still be temperamental.
 If your car won’t start, it’s important to note what’s happening when you turn the key.
-While a dead battery is a likely culprit of a car that won’t start, the sound the engine makes can give you more information about the cause of the problem.
+While a dead battery is a likely culprit, the sound the engine makes can be a major clue about the cause of the problem.
 Assuming you’re not a mechanic, let’s take a look at the most common situations and how to deal with them.

 Listen to your car.
 Even though it has betrayed you by not starting, it’s still considerate enough to give you hints as to why.
 If you turn the key and the engine doesn’t crank at all, things may not be all that bad (believe it or not).